DrCuis/Learning-Cuis/LayoutTour.md

 Let's see how.

+Note: For a Cuis version younger than September 2024 see note at the end.
+The morph hierarchy has been changed.
+Instead of BoxedMorph you have to use ColoredBoxMorph.

 ### Getting the layout edit panels

 First we will load two tools to help us see how **LayoutMorphs** and **LayoutSpecs** are used and what they do.